KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church_case_study.md

 ![](google-maps-and-trends/google-trends-united-methodist-church-wichita-hutchinson.png)

-## Google Trends Graph for Phrases "united methodist" "catholic" "presbyterian" "baptist"
+## Google Trends Graph for Phrases "United Methodist" "Catholic" "Presbyterian" "Baptist"

 Churches in general are struggling to stay relevant.
 This problem is not exclusive to the United Methodist Church.

-Google Trends graph for the phrases ["united methodist" "catholic" "presbyterian" "baptist" (region: worldwide)](http://www.google.com/trends/explore#q=united%20methodist%2C%20catholic%2C%20presbyterian%2C%20baptist&cmpt=q&tz=), from around 2004 to 2015:
+Google Trends graph for the phrases ["United Methodist" "Catholic" "Presbyterian" "Baptist" (region: worldwide)](http://www.google.com/trends/explore#q=united%20methodist%2C%20catholic%2C%20presbyterian%2C%20baptist&cmpt=q&tz=), from around 2004 to 2015:
 ![](google-maps-and-trends/google-trends-united-methodist-catholic-presbyterian-baptist.png)

-## Google Trends Graph for Phrases "church" "bible" and "Jesus"
+## Google Trends Graph for Phrases "church" "Bible" and "Jesus"

-Google Trends graph for the phrases ["church" "bible" and "Jesus" (region: worldwide)](http://www.google.com/trends/explore#q=church%2C%20bible%2C%20Jesus&cmpt=q&tz=), from around 2004 to 2015.
+Google Trends graph for the phrases ["church" "Bible" and "Jesus" (region: worldwide)](http://www.google.com/trends/explore#q=church%2C%20Bible%2C%20Jesus&cmpt=q&tz=), from around 2004 to 2015.
 Wavering, but not exactly down and to the right.
 This graph does not reflect increasing world population/increasing access to search tools.
 ![](google-maps-and-trends/google-trends-church-bible-jesus.png)

 ## Critique of [umc.org](www.umc.org)